glycerine/latch/README.md

 The following example shows how the proposed additional built-in latched channel type would work.
-A latch would be a channel but with an extra bit set internally that makes reads idempotent and tells the latch to share its backing store with a regular channel.
+A latch would be a channel but with an extra bit set internally that makes reads non-consuming and tells the latch to share its backing store with a regular buffered channel.

 ~~~
    // Proposed usage (ideal; not possible today):